DragonBlame/tpf-dragons-edition/GAMEPLAY.md

 * **Carved Bink** - After reaching level 10 in *Abandoned Grotto* west of Lost Knife Hideout.
 * **Project AHO** - After reaching level 15, head to Braidwood Inn (located at Kynesgrove) and talk to the innkeeper.
 Without a follower.
+* **Midwood Isle** - Automatically after finishing the main quest *The Way of the Voice.* Recommend to start it at level 15-20.
 * **The Wheels of Lull** - Automatically after reaching level 20, can be finished after reaching level 35.
 * **Helgen Reborn** - **Must** be started after 5 days after you have finished the main quest *Unbound*.
 Recommended to be started at level 20.
 Read a note called *Helgen Reborn* in The Bannered Mare to start the quest.